See a gallery of construction work

-The $2.5 million project benefits mallard, American black duck, northern pintail, greater scaup and several state-listed threatened, endangered and special concern species.
+The $2.5 million project benefits mallard, American black duck, northern pintail, greater scaup and several state-listed threatened, endangered and special concern species, such as black terns.

-Funding is provided through a NAWCA grant and the Pittman and Robertson Act.
+Funding is provided through a NAWCA grant, the Pittman and Robertson Act, Ducks Unlimited and Cargill.